cloudmesh/technologies/chapters/tech/rabbitmq.md

 messages in a fault tolerant manner [@www-rabbitmq].
 It provides variety of features which

-> ``enables software applications to connect and scale''.
+> "enables software applications to connect and scale".

 :o: a citation is missing here